guilhermehge/Dashboards-Power-Bi/Financial Control Dashboard/README.md

 I have always controlled my expenses through Excel.
 I used to set up an interface and create a database to see the expenses and salaries on a monthly basis.

 But then I thought, why not make it as dashboard in Power BI?
-I did and I was very happy with the result.
+I did it and I was very happy with the result.

 For everyone to understand, I followed a few premises:
 1. I forecast at the beginning of each month how much I intend to spend per category without the investment amount;